joxa/joxa/doc/introduction.rst

 The third part is the use form.
 The use form allow you to import functions into the namespace.
-So you do not have to write the fully qualified namespace of the module.
+So you do not have to write the fully qualified name.
 This is especially useful for functions and macros defined as operators.
 Don't go crazy with it though.
 It is a spice that should be used only where it enhances clarity.

 Any number of require and use statements can appear in the namespace in any order.